practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 I'll leave you with two more tips:

-1. Uses `exec()` at the end of scripts to save a process.
+1. Use `exec()` at the end of scripts to save a process.
 Remember the example from the beginning where a rake task spawned an `irb` session?
 The obvious choice in that case is to use `exec`.